 What is the Family Advisory Council?

-To help ensure that NaviCare/SoinsNavi meets the needs of children and families, we have a Family Advisory Council, which includes six volunteers.
-These are parents of children with complex care needs or youth/young adults who have experienced growing up with a complex care needs.
-They meet monthly or as needed to advise the research team, our staff and our Patient Navigators.
+To help ensure that NaviCare/SoinsNavi meets the needs of children/youth and families, we have a Family Advisory Council, which includes six volunteers.
+These are parents of children/youth with complex care needs or young adults who have experienced growing up with a complex care needs.
+They meet monthly or as needed to advise the research team, our staff and our patient navigator.